data-gymnasia/courses/content/sets-and-functions/content.md

 ::: .exercise
 **Exercise**
-Select most appropriate set theory term for each of the following real-world scenarios.
+Select the most appropriate set theory term for each of the following real-world scenarios.

 * You have a list of patients which have a particular risk factor and a second list of patients who have another risk factor.
 You want to identify the